H-1B

 The TN (Trade NAFTA) category was developed as part of the North American Free Trade Agreement (NAFTA), to facilitate the entry of Canadian and Mexican citizens to the United States to engage in professional business activities on a temporary basis.
 The TN category allows for admission of individuals for the purposes of working for a U.S. employer as a professional or working for a foreign employer (including even a non-Canadian or non-Mexican employer) to provide pre-arranged professional services to a U.S. employer.

 Only occupations specified in Appendix 1603.D.1 of the NAFTA treaty can serve as the basis for TN employment.
 Appendix 1603.D.1 also stipulates the minimum qualifications for entry into the U.S. in each occupation.
-A list of requirements for each occupation can be found here.
+A list of requirements for each occupation can be found on the NAFTA list..

 Both Canadian and Mexican citizens can be admitted to the United States in TN status in increments of up to one year.
 Extensions of stay are also granted in up to one-year increments.
 There is no cumulative total limit on the time a Canadian or Mexican citizen can be in TN status.
 Status can be renewed each year indefinitely, provided that the stay remains temporary in nature.